thinkaboutcode/knowledge-base/linux_tools_cheatsheet.md

 ---

-## File and Directory Management
+## **File and Directory Management**

+These commands help you manage files and directories on your system.

 1. **ls** - List Directory Contents
    The `ls` command is used to list files and directories within the current directory.
 It can also show additional details like file permissions, ownership, and timestamps.

 2. **cd** - Change Directory
    The `cd` command is used to change directories.
-For example, `cd Documents` will move you into the "Documents" directory.

 3. **pwd** - Print Working Directory
    The `pwd` command displays the absolute path of the current working directory.